 The stained glass windows for the Cathedral were made and installed by the F.X.
 Zettler Firm of Munich, Bavaria.
 At the time of the dedication of the Cathedral forty six of the fifty nine windows had been installed.
-The Zettler Firm claimed that the thirty seven windows windows of the set that tell the story from the fall of Adam and Eve to the Church in the early years of the 20th Century, surpassed any windows made by the firm in the first 50 years of its existence.
+The Zettler Firm claimed that the thirty seven windows of the set that tell the story from the fall of Adam and Eve to the Church in the early years of the 20th Century, surpassed any windows made by the firm in the first 50 years of its existence.
 The remaining windows in the clerestory level were installed by 1926.

-The interior of the Cathedral remained unchanged from it’s dedication until the mid 1950′s.
-Under the direction of Bishop Joseph M. Gilmore, the bronze altar canopy was installed, also the grillwork behind the altar and the gilding of the interior was was added.
+The interior of the Cathedral remained unchanged from its dedication until the mid 1950’s.
+Under the direction of Bishop Joseph M. Gilmore, the bronze altar canopy was installed, also the grillwork behind the altar and the gilding of the interior was added.
 The restoration was completed in April 1959 in time for the Golden Jubilee of the Cathedral and the Seventy-Fifth Anniversary of the Diocese of Helena.

 The Cathedral was renovated in 1982-1983 under the direction of Bishop Elden F. Curtiss.
 This renovation was to fully address the Liturgical Reform of the Second Vatican Council.
-Extensive repairs to the stained glass windows was also undertaken by the late Fr.
+Extensive repairs to the stained glass windows were also undertaken by the late Fr.
 Daniel Hillen .

-The most recent renovation of the Cathedral begin 2002 under the direction of Bishop Robert C. Morlino continues today under Bishop George Leo Thomas.
+The most recent renovation of the Cathedral begin 2002 under the direction of Bishop Robert C. Morlino and concluded under Bishop George Leo Thomas.
 Both the upper and lower levels of the Cathedral were renovated.
-The lower level was completely remodeled to include the two new social halls and a complete renovated kitchen.
+The lower level was completely remodeled to include the two new social halls and a completely renovated kitchen.
 The lower level was named in honor of the First Bishop of Helena, John B. Brondel.
 The upper level renovation included the sanctuary, Saint Joseph’s Chapel, new baptistry, and the installation of the elevator in the North Transept.
-Physical plant enhancements include a new heating system, renovated Chime System, renovated and enhanced pipe organ, restoration of the Stained Glass and covering their exterior surfaces with laminated plate glass, installation of new a sound system, construction of a new confessional, the removal of the old St Helena Grade School, construction and landscaping of a new main parking lot and exterior upgrade to the Faith Formation/Office building.
+Physical plant enhancements include a new heating system, renovated Chime System, renovated and enhanced pipe organ, restoration of the Stained Glass and covering their exterior surfaces with laminated plate glass, installation of a new sound system, construction of a new confessional, the removal of the old St Helena Grade School, construction and landscaping of a new main parking lot and exterior upgrade to the Faith Formation/Office building.